AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: <tool>

 GPS has built-in support for many external tools.
-This of tools is frequently enhanced, so if you're planning to use the external tool support in GPS, check the latest GPS version available.
+This of tools is frequently enhanced, so if you are planning to use the external tool support in GPS, check the latest GPS version available.

 You can use this feature to support a additional tools (in particular,